-An app aimed at people with arthritis to track their symptoms, medication, and to see how their symptoms are changing over time.
+An app for people with arthritis so you can track your symptoms and medication, and see how your symptoms change over time.

 What does the app do?

-This app enables the user to track their symptoms such as pain, fatigue (tiredness), and sleep disturbance.
-It also allows them to record their treatments, and medication.
-By recording their symptoms regularly, the app allows the user to gauge how their symptoms are changing over time, such as in response to new medication.
+This app enables you to track your symptoms such as pain, fatigue (tiredness) and sleep disturbance.
+It also lets you record your treatments and medicines.
+By recording your symptoms regularly, you can gauge how they are changing over time, such as in response to new medication.

-For the complete app description, go to either Google Play (android) iTunes (apple) and for a detailed review, see Reviews.
+For the complete app description, go to either Google Play or App store and, for a detailed review, see Reviews.

 ✔ Uses validated questionnaires to collect data about symptoms of arthritis.